 Best Time to Go to Santa Cruz

-By far the most iconic Santa Cruz sight is the 100-year-old Santa Cruz Beach Boardwalk.
+By far the most iconic Santa Cruz site is the 100-year-old Santa Cruz Beach Boardwalk.
 It's the best remaining California beachside amusement park and well worth a visit.
-Don't miss the Giant Dipper, their 1924-vintage wooden roller coaster.
+Don't miss the Giant Dipper, their 1924 vintage wooden roller coaster.

 Sailboating: If you don't own a sailboat, you can let someone else be the skipper while you enjoy the ride on the Chardonnay II.